aer0ss/aerofs/docker/ci/README.md

-Files in this folder are consumed by the CI system.
-They're not meant for development or production environments.
+This folder contains scripts for the Continuous Integration system.